 We can all increase our ability to notice the opportunities around us by taking five minutes at the end of each day to think of three to five things that have gone well that day.
 This gets us into the habit of noticing what is going well as well as noticing difficulties.

 The inventor of the sewing machine is said to have solved the problem of how to make the needle work during a dream.
 James Cameron had the ideas for Terminator and Avatar in the same way.

 We can all increase our ability to connect with our natural intuition by writing Morning Pages.

 - Actively Treating the Problem as an Opportunity

 Rather than seeking to change or avoid a situation it we can also simply change the way that we respond to it.
-We can reframe the way we describe what is happening and make it more general.
-Then ask ourselves where or for whom this might be an opportunity.
+To achieve this, first reframe the way you describe what is happening to make it more general.
+Then ask yourself where or for whom this might be an opportunity.

-Alexander Fleming, for example, might have reframed his situation from saying “My experiment has failed!” to “Something prevented the bacteria from growing…” He might then have asked himself, “Who would find it useful to have ‘something that prevents bacteria from growing’?”
+For example, Alexander Fleming might have reframed his situation from saying “My experiment has failed!” to “Something prevented the bacteria from growing…” He might then have asked himself, “Who would find it useful to have ‘Something that prevents bacteria from growing’?”

 If you are facing a problem today, can you generalise the situation you face, then ask yourself, “Who would find this useful?”?

 Engineers faced with a leaking tunnel in Japan did this.
 They bottled the leaking (mineral) water, turning a ‘problem’ into a $50m business!

 These three abilities do not guarantee that you to find a world-changing transformation to every problem you face.
 But the more you develop these skills, the more likely you are to be able to make the best of whatever situations arise.